 The date graph also helps you see when various issues appear in your timeline.
 All you need to do is assign colors to issue tags, and the graph will include a line or shaded area representing the number of facts tagged with each issue in each interval of time.

 Note that all of the graph functionality can be used with or without fact filters.

 To access the graph, click the "show graph" icon, then select from one of three different styles:

-- Bar graph: The bar graph shows the number of facts in relation to a date.
+The bar graph shows the number of facts in relation to the date.
 Use this to see a bird's eye view of how the facts are spread across the case timeline and to be able to quickly hone in on certain time frames.

-- Line graph: The line graph also generates a visualization of the issues tags in relation to dates and facts.
+The line graph also generates a visualization of the issue tags in relation to dates and facts.
 Like the area graph, only issue tags that have been color-coded will appear.